On the 4th of May 2015, I sat down where I am sitting today and made a list that would change my life.

 Reviewing films proved quite a challenge at first.
 Not the writing so much (I have been a writer and a journalist all my life) but having the confidence to publish my own opinions.
 Of course, life would be dull if we all held the same views but was I brave enough to go against the tide, to say when a film hadn’t worked for me?

-In the end, I decided that honesty was the best policy.
+In the end, I decided to be brave and that honesty was really the best policy.
 That way I could never go wrong.
-I always try my best to explain why I haven’t enjoyed a movie and remain respectful of the enormous time and effort it takes to make even the smallest film.
+I always try my best to explain why I haven’t enjoyed a movie and remain respectful of the enormous time and effort it takes to make every film.

 I was so pleased when I completed my 500 Days Of Film challenge.
 However, I was also really sad.
 What would I do without it?
 The only answer was to keep on going.
 And so I have!
-I am now focusing on documentaries and building my Doc 7 documentary film collection.
+However, I have narrowed my focus somewhat as I am now only writing about documentary film.

 I love 500 Days Of Film.
 It really has changed my life.
-I’ve watched some incredible films, had some brilliant cinematic experiences (including film festivals and special movie events) and made some wonderful friends along the way.
+I’ve watched some incredible films, had some brilliant cinematic experiences (including film festivals, interviews with directors and special movie events) and made some wonderful friends along the way.